(Last Updated On: September 7, 2022)

-This broiled flank steak recipe is heaping with flavor and quick to make too.
-Just season the flank steak with 9 different seasonings, broil it, let it rest for 10 minutes, reheat for a couple of minutes, then cut it against the grain and it’s done!
+This broiled flank steak recipe is heaping with flavor and so quick to make.
+Just season the flank steak with nine different seasonings, broil it, then let the steak rest for 10 minutes.
+Reheat it for a couple of minutes in the broiler, then cut it against the grain.
 How easy is that?

 - 2 tablespoons light brown sugar